 Our universities are anti-intellectual enclaves that proclaim unthinking, mentally homogenised, emotionally inept puppets as their ‘best and brightest’.
 On most campuses in Australia, leftists are in control within both the student and academic bodies.
 Ironically, in an environment that declares the pursuit of intellectual freedom as the highest ideal, free speech has become a liability.
 In a 2017 survey, 8 out of 42 Australian universities have policies that protect intellectual freedom.
 Thirty-four received a ‘red’ rating for having policies and/or actions that “are hostile to free speech on campus”.

 University education has become a commodity, a ‘product’ to be prepared and delivered at the cheapest cost, and sold to students at the highest possible price.
-In short, mass-produced courses are designed for mass audiences.
-Online delivery in particular, has proven to be an economic boon.
-Consistent with the corporate model, Universities employ more administrative staff than lecturers who actually teach.
+In short, mass-produced courses are disseminated to mass audiences.
+Incorporation of quality teaching and depth of learning outcomes add needless costs and apart from being afforded the well practised lip service, are cast aside the curriculum design phase.
+Online delivery in particular, has proven to be an economic boon for these reasons and more.
+As more widgets (courses) are delivered, consistent with the corporate model, Universities employ more administrative staff than lecturers who actually teach.